finger563/bbb-helloworld-federates/c2wt_bbb_steps.md

   :$C2WTROOT/3rdParty/java/libbulldog/bulldog.beagleboneblack.hardfp.jar
   ```

+* Configure the BBB:
+  * make sure to set up SSH keys for the root user on the BBB, this means that the public key

 * Install needed programs and configure the environment **on the BBB**:
+  * Because the libbulldog code uses the GPIO, it requires **root** permissions when running the program.
+For this reason it is recommended that everything for this sample be placed in the root directory `/root`, and use **root** as the username in the model for the BBB computer model.

+  * Configure ssh keys; It is recommended to use the same ssh key that is used for the C2WT machine as for the BBB.
+In this case just copy the public key to the BBB and append it to `/root/.ssh/authorized_keys`:

+    * On the C2WT machine:

+    ```bash
+    ssh-keygen -y -f id_rsa > id_rsa.pub
+    scp id_rsa.pub root@<BBB IP>:/root/.ssh/.
+    ```

+    * On the BBB:

+    ```bash
+    cat id_rsa.pub >> /root/.ssh/authorized_keys
+    ```

+  * install libraries:

   ```bash
   sudo apt-get install curl libjava3d-java openjdk-7-jdk xvfb ant